walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

         * Blurb
             * When we consider library services and patrons in higher education, we typically think of resources, databases, and other mechanisms for the transfer of knowledge.
 More difficult to encapsulate is the sense of community building that occurs in the library as an impartial space for technology, information literacy, and campus well-being.
 This is the function of many research data, digital scholarship, and maker-space centers within the library.
 This short talk elaborates on collaborative projects that facilitate the development of deep relationships with people on campus through Slow Process Making and Embodied Critical Making.
         * Suggested Citation and Deposit
             * Karajgikar, Jajwalya.“Framework for Designing Qualitative Data Physicalizations through Loom Weaving” ByteSizedPedagogy Series.
-April 4, 2025.
-DOI: [10.17613/2dh0q-7ce27](https://works.hcommons.org/records/1rn8e-2eq54)
+April 4, 2025. [https://doi.org/10.17613/2dh0q-7ce27](https://doi.org/10.17613/2dh0q-7ce27)
     * Amanda Licastro, Head of Digital Scholarship Strategies and Visiting Associate Professor in English at Swarthmore College
         * Blurb
             * Interested in introducing your students to the world of #DHMakes?
 This presentation will review a series of scaffolded workshops aimed at making space for humanists in the Makerspace.
 With a focus on building critical collaborations across campus, audience members will gain practical tips on how to design hands-on, creative assignments with public-facing products.
 The culminating example will be an exhibit created by students in my undergraduate English course inspired by sci-fi literature, surveillance theory, and archival objects from Special Collections.
         * Suggested Citation and Deposit
-            * Licastro, A. Making Space for Humanists in the Makerspace.
+            * Licastro, A. "Making Space for Humanists in the Makerspace."
 Knowledge Commons, 18 Apr.
-2025, DOI: [10.17613/65jf7-w5p76](https://works.hcommons.org/records/65jf7-w5p76)
+2025, [https://doi.org/10.17613/65jf7-w5p76](https://doi.org/10.17613/65jf7-w5p76)
 *  **On Making and Remixing Video/games**.
 Wednesday, 5/14/25 from 1:00-2:00PM EST. Register [here](https://cal.lib.virginia.edu/event/14429559).
     * Andrew Ferguson, College Advising Fellow at University of Virginia
         * Blurb: I’ve been guiding students through learning video editing software to make and to mess up video footage.
     * Carlisle Yingst, Presidential Fellow in Bibliography at the Linda Hall Library in Kansas City, Missouri
         * Blurb: Making the digital analogue, or, analyzing a video game with paper, scissors, paste, and yarn.
 I'll discuss my approach to developing an undergraduate workshop on video games, focusing on the parts of the workshop that presented students with analogue, concrete, hands-on ways of thinking about some of the more abstract concepts involved in digital media.
+*  **On Failure**.
+Tuesday, 6/24/25 from 1:00-2:00PM ET. {% comment %} Register [here](https://cal.lib.virginia.edu/event/14655973). {% endcomment %}
+    * Pamella Lach, Digital Humanities Librarian at San Diego State University Library
+        * Blurb:
+            * Bringing back the joy in teaching: I've been reflecting a lot about what I don't like about my pedagogy lately.
+This past semester I began experimenting with ways of refreshing my approach.
+I welcome the opportunity to share different ways we can rethink and transform our pedagogy.
+        * Suggested Citation and Deposit
+            * Lach, Pamella R.“Bringing Back the Joy in Teaching.” _ByteSizedPedagogy Series_.
+June 24, 2025. [https://doi.org/10.17613/w53ad-gja15](https://doi.org/10.17613/w53ad-gja15)
+    * Lisa Tagliaferri, Head of Developer Education at Chainguard
+        * Blurb:
+            * Interdisciplinary teaching wins and fails: when it works and when it doesn’t.
+With tales from the digital humanities.